sinusphi/venvipy/README.rst

 Known issues
 ------------

-When launching *VenviPy* from a virtual environment you'll have to choose the interpreter (the one that created the environment in which you're running *VenviPy* ) manually to be able to use it.

-For this in the main menu click on the ``Add Interpreter`` button in the upper right corner.
-Then select the correct python binary file (e.g.
-``/usr/local/bin/python3.x``).
-Further, when launching the wizard you can also choose a custom Python version which will be added permantently (until you close *VenviPy* ).

 Sometimes it happens that when starting the creation process the wizard page freezes.
 Restarting *VenviPy* fixes this.